SAP-samples/btp-bas-risk-management/documentation/develop/consume-external-service/README.md

 ## Introduction

-In this section, an external service API from an SAP S/4HANA system is used.
+In this section you will expand your application with an API, which allows to get data from your SAP S/4HANA backend system.
+This enables the application to use data directly out from the backend system.
+Also you will update the user interface, so the data from backend is displayed correctly in your application.

 ### Add Business Partner API to Application